Easy Keto Chaffle Recipe – Crispy Low-Carb Waffles

 · · ·

-Keto Chaffles is the recipe that took social media by storm!
-All you need are 2 ingredients: freshly shredded cheese & an egg white to make this basic savory keto chaffle recipe.
-Crisp and delicious without tasting eggy, this base recipe is so versatile you can make many kinds of chaffles, both sweet and savory.
+Keto Chaffles – the recipe that took social media by storm!
+To make this basic savory keto chaffle recipe, you need only two ingredients: freshly shredded cheese and an egg white.
+Crisp and delicious without tasting eggy, this base recipe is so versatile that you can make many kinds of chaffles, both sweet and savory.

 keto chaffle in dash waffle maker with lid open

-All the details are in this post, along with variations, substitutions, step-by-step pictures, and a video tutorial.
-This traditional Chaffle recipe is a fantastic alternative to bread and makes perfectly delicious low-carb sandwiches.
+I’ve included tons of details in this post, along with variations, substitutions, step-by-step pictures, and a video tutorial of how to enjoy them in four different ways.
+This traditional Chaffle recipe really is a fantastic low-carb alternative to bread.

 *Egg – The egg is the binder that holds the chaffle together.

-Freshly Grated Cheddar Cheese – I enjoy the bold taste of sharp cheddar cheese, but you could use any variety or combination of cheeses.
+Freshly Grated Cheese – In the basic chaffle, I use cheddar cheese, but you can use any variety or combination of cheeses.

-*Note: The photos and video for this basic keto chaffle recipe use a whole egg; I have found that I prefer an egg white.
+*Note: The photos and video for this recipe use a whole egg; I have since discovered that I prefer an egg white.

 Step-By-Step Instructions For Making Perfect Crispy Chaffles